- Chart

 History and Background

 Toronto-Dominion Bank (TD Bank Group) was founded in 1855 as the Bank of Toronto.
 In 1955, it merged with The Dominion Bank to form the Toronto-Dominion Bank.
-TD has since grown into one of Canada's largest banks and a major North American financial services institution with a significant presence in the United States.
-Key milestones include its expansion into the U.S. retail banking market through acquisitions and its consistent focus on digital innovation.
+TD has grown significantly through organic expansion and strategic acquisitions, evolving into one of North America's largest banks.
+Key milestones include its expansion into the United States in the late 1970s and the development of its diverse business lines.

 Core Business Areas

-- Personal and Commercial Banking (Canada): Offers a wide range of banking, lending, and investment solutions to individuals and businesses across Canada, including chequing and savings accounts, mortgages, loans, credit cards, and business banking services.
+- Personal & Commercial Banking, Canada: Offers a full range of banking services to individuals and businesses across Canada, including chequing and savings accounts, loans, mortgages, credit cards, and commercial banking solutions.
+Competitors include Royal Bank of Canada, Scotiabank, Bank of Montreal, and CIBC.

 Leadership and Structure